Liatmoss/tic_tac_toe/README.md

 1. Install gems using 'bundle install'
 2. Use 'rspec' to run tests with SimpleCov checking the coverage - coverage should be higher than 95%
 3. If all tests pass, run 'rubocop' to check the readability of code

+### How code is structured
+- Code is structured in two classes
+- Game class controls the players turns and where they place their pieces on the board
+- Calculation class iterates through the array after each turn with the check method